jkmu/Saml2.Authentication.Core/README.md

 # Saml2.Authentication.Core
-A SAML 2.0 middleware for ASP.NET Core
+A SAML 2.0 authentication middleware for ASP.NET Core

 NB: WORK IN PROGRESS!